The best drawing tablets for kids

 If we were to give the Richgv LCD tablet some product context, we'd say that it's a step up from an Etch-A-Sketch.
 It's powered by a single CR2016 coin battery, and with the included stylus kids can write or doodle on the screen with clear, sharply delineated lines.
 You can then hit the clear button to refresh the screen whenever you like.
 Another thing we like is it's compact enough to take anywhere – a great emergency distraction when you're out and about.

 There's no internal memory, so the tablet won't be able to save any doodles.
 If your kid is old enough to be bothered about that then they're likely ready for one of the next tablets on our list.
 For the littlest ones though, we think this is the ideal starter drawing tablet.
-Read more in our detailed review of the Richgv LCD tablet.
+Read more in our full Richgv LCD tablet review.

 The best drawing tablet for kids aged 5 to 11